 Michael Zimmer, PhD, is an assistant professor in the School of Information Studies at the University of Wisconsin-Milwaukee, and director of the Center for Information Policy Research.
-With a background in new media and Internet studies, the philosophy of technology, and information policy & ethics, Zimmer’s research focuses on the ethical dimensions of new media and information technologies, with particular interest in privacy, social media, internet research ethics, and values-in-design.
+With a background in new media and Internet studies, the philosophy of technology, and information policy & ethics, Zimmer’s research focuses on the ethical dimensions of new media and information technologies, with particular interest in Internet privacy, social media, internet research ethics, and pragmatic engagements in values-in-design.

 With a background in new media and Internet studies, the philosophy of technology, and information ethics, Zimmer studies the social, political, and ethical dimensions of new media and information technologies.
 His research and teaching focuses on: